 Unfortunately, agricultural resilience policies are plagued with several inadequacies.
-Kenya's Agricultural Development Strategy has included climate adaptation as a priority, but the agricultural components of the NCCRS provide more details on prioritized activities.
-The NCCRS recognizes that current government institutions are inadequate to handle complex challenges of climate change needs including research.
-To meet the needs of climate change a Climate Change Secretariat has been established within the MEMR to coordinate climate change activities across sectors.
-In addition Climate Change Units have been established within the relevant government ministries, including the Ministry of agriculture (MoA).
-The mandate of the MoA Climate Change Unit is to act as a knowledge broker to support the mainstreaming of climate change into all of the Ministry's projects and programs.
+Kenya's Agricultural Development Strategy has included climate adaptation as a priority, but the agricultural components of the National Climate Change Response Strategy (NCCRS) provide more details on prioritized activities.
+The NCCRS recognizes that current government institutions are inadequate to handle complex challenges of climate change's needs including research.
+To meet the needs of climate change, a Climate Change Secretariat has been established within the Ministry of Environment and Mineral Resources (MEMR) to coordinate climate change activities across sectors.
+In addition, Climate Change Units have been established within the relevant government ministries, including the Ministry of agriculture (MoA).
+The mandate of the MoA Climate Change Unit is to act as a knowledge broker to support the mainstreaming of climate change into all of the ministry's projects and programs.
 The unit will also be involved in the development and implementation of policy on climate change in agriculture, the development of programs and projects, coordination and partnership building with relevant stakeholders and the mobilization of resources for these activities.

 On adaptation, it calls for accelerated investment in weather information systems, research on drought tolerant crop varieties, soil and water conservation, water harvesting and strengthening integrated pest management systems among others.
-Kenya has already established itself as a leader in agricultural mitigation by hosting a variety of innovative land based carbon projects, including Vi Agroforestry's Agricultural Carbon Project which turns sustainable agricultural practices into carbon credits, as well as biogas development programmes.
+Kenya has already established itself as a leader in agricultural mitigation by hosting a variety of innovative land based carbon projects, including Vi Agroforestry's Agricultural Carbon Project which turns sustainable agricultural practices into carbon credits, as well as biogas development programs.
 Arguably, existing technologies are adequate if uniformly diffused and applied and if socio economic obstacles such as poverty are overcome.
 But even in the most ideal circumstances, diffusing existing technologies and practices is not enough to address the challenges faced by the country.

-With the on-going climate change and climate variability, Kenya must adopt policies and strategies that will make agriculture sector climate resilient, more productive and sustainable.
-In light of this, we propose several solutions.
-In particular, we argue that the critical game-changing solutions for building agricultural resilience will come from expanding innovation and the adoption of next generation crops and agricultural practices.
-We need new and improved crop varieties that use less water, deliver increased yields, improved nutrition and withstand extreme heat and drought.
+With the on-going climate change and climate variability, Kenya must adopt policies and strategies that will make agricultural sector climate resilient, more productive and sustainable.
+In light of this, this paper proposes several solutions.
+In particular, it is argued that the critical game-changing solutions for building agricultural resilience will come from expanding innovation and the adoption of next generation crops and agricultural practices.
+New and improved crop varieties are needed, that use less water, deliver increased yields, improved nutrition and withstand extreme heat and drought.

-Our key findings are summarized as follows:
+Key findings are summarized as follows: